-- Image description: A clickable link containing a heart followed by the text 'Appreciate' is enclosed in a long oval.
+- o Conclusion - Image description: A clickable link containing a heart followed by the text 'Appreciate' is enclosed in a long oval.
 The link is centered.
 The color of the link is gray, and it is on a green background. - Image description: The logo for the KU Natural History Museum, colored white, is on a black background.
 The logo contains two circles: a small inner circle enclosed in a large circle.
 Text reads 'KU Natural History Museum' in all caps in the top right of the logo between the small inner and large outer circles.
-A cartoon depiction of a mosasaur fossil skeleton is mostly enclosed in the small inner circle, although its back flipper and tail bleeds outside the small inner circle into the space between the small inner and large outer circles and space outside the large outer circle in the bottom left of the logo.
+A cartoon depiction of a mosasaur fossil skeleton is mostly enclosed in the small inner circle into the space between the small inner and large outer circles and space outside the large outer circle in the bottom left of the logo.